natelistrom/natelistrom.github.io/_posts/2023-07-04-rule-of-three.md

 ---
 layout: post
-title:  "The rule of three: trajectory and payoff"
+title:  "Storytelling and the rule of three: trajectory and payoff"
 description: "The rule of three is a powerful storytelling mechanic that leverages human psychology to set up and pay off audience expectation in a satisfying way."
 date:   2023-07-04 12:00:00 -0400
-tags: [Story structure, Primitives, Story, Craft]
+tags: [Story structure, Primitives, Story, Craft, Rule of three]
 maturity: note
 reading_time: 9 min
 ---